UMCUGenetics/ManuscriptSMNGeneConversion/README.md

 ## 4) Postprocessing data for manuscript results and figures

 To postprocess the SMA and 1000G data for the manuscript 4 main scripts are used.
-1) vcf_parse_merge_depth.sh was used to create a tsv file based on the readdepth of each variant position in each haplotype for each sample
+1) vcf_parse_merge_depth.sh was used to create a tsv file containing the Clair3 variants and read depth on eacht variant position in each haplotype for each sample
-2) SNV_analysis_paraphase.R was used to to determine SMN_copy_type based on PSV13 and output TSV file with variants
+2) SNV_analysis_paraphase.R was used to to determine SMN_copy_type (SMN1 or SMN2) based on PSV13 and output TSV file with variants
 3) split_reference_genome.py was used to slice the reference genome for the contig of interest (e.g. chr5 for SMA)
-4) create_fasta_roi_SMA.sh was used to create fasta sequences of each haplotype based on original reference contig and detected SNVs.
+4) create_fasta_roi.sh was used to create fasta sequences of each haplotype based on original reference contig and detected variants.

 ### 4.1) vcf_parse_merge_depth.sh, to make TSV file for readdepth of each variant position in each haplotype for each sample